rittschapp/NodeJS-Covid-Graph-AWS-Lambda/README.md

 ## Future Improvements: Next Steps

+ * Handle waiting on graph without need of global variable (using 'promise')
  * Add to-from dates in Graph title
  * Auto-deploy changes on push to github
  * Caching datafile so it doesn't need to download every time (takes too long)